Insidious (soundtrack): Reception

-Mike Hale of The New York Times wrote that Bishara's "almost comically foreboding" score makes up for "pedestrian camerawork".
-Drew Taylor of IndieWire called it as "a complete straight face and loud, stringy jabs on the film’s unsubtle score by Joseph Bishara."
-Chris Bumbray of JoBlo.com called it as "very effective", and Darren Franich of Entertainment Weekly called it as "screechy".
+Mike Hale of The New York Times wrote, that Bishara's "almost comically foreboding" score makes up for "pedestrian camerawork".
+Drew Taylor of IndieWire called it "a complete straight face and loud, stringy jabs on the film’s unsubtle score by Joseph Bishara."
+Chris Bumbray of JoBlo.com called it "very effective", and Darren Franich of Entertainment Weekly called it "screechy".
 Ian Buckwalter of DCist called the soundtrack as "a masterpiece of sonic manipulation, instrumental screeches, clangs, and dissonance that make this one of the best horror soundtracks since Kubrick tapped pre-existing work from the likes of Ligeti and Penderecki for The Shining".